rexguowork/phantom-attack/README.md

 ### Platform
-Phantom Attack was tested on the following set up:
+Phantom Attack was tested on the following configurations:

 | OS                 | Hypervisior            | CPU Cores |
 | -------------      | ---------------------- | ----------|